primer/react/.changeset/light-zebras-mix.md

 '@primer/react': patch
 ---

-Utilize `getGlobalFocusStyle` to prevent `outline-offset` from being overridden by global styles
+Utilize `getGlobalFocusStyle` to prevent `outline-offset` from being overridden by default browser styles